Msarang7/Msarang7.github.io/index.md

 excerpt: "About Me..."
 ---

-I am a academic, hear me roar.
-I am an Assistant Professor at Oregon Health & Science University.
+Welcome to my page.
+I am a final year Masters Student at Rutgers University, pursuing a degree in computer science.
+My interests are Artificial Intelligence, Machine Learning, Statistics and Probability.

 ## Current Interests and Projects: